Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

 \subsection{Summary heuristic comparison}

-Table~\ref{table_compare} presents a summary comparison of Cplex with the heuristics we have proposed in this paper.
+Table~\ref{table_compare} presents a summary comparison of a direct application of Cplex alone with the heuristics we have proposed in this paper.
 Since the percentage deviations are all calculated with regard to the best solutions given by Cplex the percentage deviation for Cplex is shown as 0\%.
-The percentage deviations values given are the averages as shown in Tables~\ref{table3}-\ref{table150h}.
-The values shown as {\it\textbf{\# improved}} indicate the number of instances in which the corresponding heuristic improved on the solution found by Cplex.
+The percentage deviations values given are the averages as shown in Tables~\ref{table3}-\ref{table200h}.
+Here a negative average \% deviation indicates a result better than that achieved by Cplex.
+The three values shown in the {\it\textbf{\# instances}} column in Table~\ref{table_compare} are respectively: \begin{compactitem} \item the number of instances in which the corresponding heuristic improved on the solution found by Cplex alone (so found a solution involving fewer racks); labelled {\it\textbf{lt}} (less than) \item the number of instances in which the corresponding heuristic gave a worse solution than that found by Cplex alone (so found a solution involving more racks); labelled {\it\textbf{gt}} (greater than) \item the number of instances in which the corresponding heuristic gave the same solution as that found by Cplex alone (so found a solution involving the same number of racks); labelled {\it\textbf{eq}} (equal) \end{compactitem}

-We believe that the values shown in Table~\ref{table_compare} validate the worth of our heuristics.
-We mentioned above that the key discriminator between just applying Cplex alone and applying any other heuristic is the results obtained.
-In particular the balance between the computation time required and the quality of results obtained.
-Given the results in Table~\ref{table_compare}, in particular for our SPB and PIO ($\tau=1$) heuristics for the largest instances solved, we believe that in terms of this key discriminator our heuristics are worthwhile as compared to simply applying Cplex alone.

-Considering Table~\ref{table_compare} then if we were to choose a single heuristic (balancing quality of result with computation time) from those presented there it seems clear that PIO with $\tau=1$ would be the choice made.